Holly-Horwood/keto_pantry/README.md

 -   Responsive design testing was done using google chrome dev tools to resize the screen on each page, all pages are responsive as intended.

 **W3C Markup & CSS Valiadators**
 - Used to check validity of HTML and CSS code used in this project, both returned no errors at completion.
-W3C did see Jinja as errors even though they were not.

 **JSHint**
 - Used to check all JS code for errors, none present on completion of this project.

 #### **Issues:**

-- The preview images for the edit recipe add recipe pages are not working correctly for aspect ration.
-In the future some type image size control will be added to handle this problem.

-- On edit the image must be added again or it will default to the alt, this will be fixed in a future update.
+- Initially Stripe checkout wasn't working and the console complained it was due to an error with the Stripe key.
+I spoke with Stripe and it was actually an issue with the cart id which was resolved.

 ---